earthrise-media/mining-detector/README.md

 You can recognize aquaculture ponds by their geometric shape, efficient use of space, and presence in obvious agricultural zones.
 There are also some [dry farmed fields](https://earthrise-media.github.io/mining-detector/amazon-mine-map.html#13.5/-4.2635/-48.05787) around (4.26S, 48.06W) that are incorrectly classified as mines, but they should not persist in future iterations of the data product.

 A more common model error is the _false negative_, where the model fails to detect a mine or the full extent of a mine.
-Older sites that have fallen into disuse and the edges of active mining regions often fall into this category.
+Older mine sites that have fallen into disuse and the edges of active mining regions often fall into this category.

 On the whole, false detections are relatively few given how widespread the mining is, and we hope this will be a useful resource to those interested in tracking mining activity in the region.